microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 ..  glossary::
     :sorted:

+    EditingCannotSave
+        A **Boolean** value that indicates that the host supports editing files without saving them.

+        ..  deprecated:: 2014.06.01

     SupportsCoauth
-        A **Boolean** value that indicates that the WOPI server supports multiple users making changes to this file simultaneously.
+        A **Boolean** value that indicates that the host supports multiple users making changes to this file simultaneously.
 This value must always be ``false``.

         ..  note:: |future|